Abhimanyu08/blog/_pages/about.md

 There are numerous resources to get better at programming but I try to just build stuff and look up stack overflow or documentations whenever I get stuck.
 I am trying to read "Introduction to algorithms" by Cormern and writing it's pseudo code in python.
 To better understand Natural language processing I am reading Jacob Eisenstein's NLP notes.
 I have read first two parts of Deep learning book by Goodfellow et. al and made some nice handwritten notes which I am too lazy to upload (but I'll do that soon hopefully maybe).
 I would highly recommend fast.ai courses.
 I have taken deep learning for coders and deep learning from the foundations.
-It took a insanely long time for me to complete them but it was worth it.
+It took insanely long time for me to complete them but it was worth it.

 All of these resources I have mentioned are freely available on the Internet except Gilbert Strang's book.
-(You can take his freely available lectures on MIT OCW which follow the book closely).
+You can take his freely available lectures on MIT OCW instead which follow the book closely.

 Progress feels very slow right now but I try to just enjoy the process and not care about the results (Yes, I am lucky and privileged enought that I can do so).
 Most of the times though, I get mired in periods of anxiety and self-doubt.

 Once in a while, I torture my dumb brain by reading some other miscellaneous things.
-Here are some which I highly recommend.
+Here are some of which I highly recommend.
 1. Man's search for meaning by Victor E. Frankl
 2. Flow by Mihaly Csikszentmihalyi
 3. Deep work by Cal Newport